breatheco-de/projects/p/javascript/junior/multi-view-react-website/README.md

 - Navbar: must show the user's username and picture (assume the user is logged in).
 - Login: show the login form.
-- Landing Page: must show 3 posts in the carousel, 3 post in a grid and 3 products in the products section.
+- Landing Page: must show 3 posts in the carousel, 3 posts in a grid and 3 products in the products section.
 - Blog: must show 6 blog posts
 - Post View: must show clicked post details.